microsoft/MXDial-IoT-Sample/README.md

 1. Click on *Next: Size and scale*.
     * Pricing and scale tier: select F1(Free tier) if available, otherwise select S1(Standard).
 1. Click on **Review + create**.
 1. Review your IoT hub information, then click **Create**.
-This process might take a few minutes.
+This process might take a few moments.

 ### Add a Consumer Group to your IoT Hub

-Consumer groups are used by applications to pull data from Azure IoT Hub.
 To add a consumer group to your IoT hub, follow these steps:

 1. In the Azure portal, go to **All Resources** in the left pane and **search** for your IoT Hub: `mxhub-<yourinitials>`.
 1. **Click** on the resource to open it.